tankiel/kateandcode/collaborate.md

         <h3>but first, my work philosophy</h3>
         <div class="box">
             <p>My mission is to start simple and always listen to the other side's experience.
 Design web product based on user research and write the code clean.</p>
+            <p>I dig deeper to deliver a custom solution, not a fast food.</p>
         </div>
             <ul>
+            <li>We are going to find answer to the question: What a website I created can solve for you</li>
                 <li>audit your existing site and see how we can make it work</li>
                 <li>work as a contractor on your short term projects, writing modular code</li>
                 <li>be a point of contact to your digital partners and answer their queries about the product/web service</li>